-- The Tasmanian Planning Scheme will help resolve many current issues relating to new developments once implemented. - Ensure disaster risks are considered in the preparation of Tasmanian Planning Policies, State Policies and strategies and plans through involving EM experts. - Consider how best to enforce existing regulations to ensure compliance.
+- The Tasmanian Planning Scheme will help resolve many current issues relating to new developments once implemented. - Ensure disaster risks are considered in the preparation of Tasmanian Planning Policies, State Policies and strategies and plans through involving EM experts.

 "Development for housing, employment, community service, and essential infrastructure purposes should generally be restricted to locations where the level of risk is low or where it is reasonable to take measures which can avoid, mitigate or manage to provide a low level of risk."